Have you ever looked at a painting and could swear that it was about to start moving? As if the frame could continue when you turn away. Have you...

 Edward Burne-Jones is usually considered within the Pre-Raphaelite movement.
-However, in his work he mixes elements from Aestheticism as well as Symbolism.
+However, in his work, he mixes elements of Aestheticism as well as Symbolism.
 Burne-Jones’s paintings served as inspiration for Symbolist artists across Europe, making him a forerunner of the movement.

-The Beguiling of Merlin shows the climax to the legend of Merlin and Nimue.
+The Beguiling of Merlin shows the climax of the legend of Merlin and Nimue.
 The young woman has studied under the wizard, learning the secrets of the magic arts.
 He falls for her but Nimue betrays him.
-She steels Merlin’s spell book and casts a spell that traps Merlin in a tree.
+She steals Merlin’s spellbook and casts a spell that traps Merlin in a tree.

 Yet another example of the femme fatale, but this time as a sorceress.
 To the Victorians, sorceresses and witches represented the learned woman – a woman who has received an education.
 They used stories like that of Nimue to demonstrate the danger that an educated woman could pose to society.
 More information on this fascinating subject can be found here.